John Carradine: Legacy

 For his contributions to the film industry, Carradine was inducted into the Hollywood Walk of Fame in 1960 with a motion pictures star located at 6240 Hollywood Boulevard.
 In 2003, he was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.

 Four of Carradine's five sons became actors: David, Robert, Keith, and Bruce.
 David had a prolific career, amassing 227 movie and television credits by the time of his death in 2009.
 He also had a brief Broadway career and produced and directed a number of independent projects.
 His success often led to work for other members of his family, including his father.
 The two appeared together in a few films, including The Good Guys and the Bad Guys (1969) and Boxcar Bertha (1972), produced by Roger Corman and directed by Martin Scorsese.

 David's television series Kung Fu featured his father John and half-brother Robert in the episode "Dark Angel".
 John appeared as the same character, the Reverend Serenity Johnson, in two more episodes: "The Nature of Evil" and "Ambush".
 David's brothers Bruce and Keith appeared in the series, with Keith playing David's character as a teenager for a brief period.
 David, Keith, and Robert appeared together in a humorous cameo on The Fall Guy, on an episode titled "October the 31st", in which their father co-starred.

 Robert appeared with his father in an episode of the first Twilight Zone revival television series in 1986.
 The episode segment titled "Still Life" featured Robert as a photographer who discovers an unusual camera and his father as a college professor who helps him discover the camera's secret.

-David's daughter Calista, Robert's daughter Ever, and Keith's son Cade and daughters Martha Plimpton and Sorel are all actors.
-David's daughter, Kansas, rides horses in rodeos.

-John's son Christopher is an architect and vice president of Walt Disney Imagineering.